Safety On The Roof Is Mandatory, Not Optional

 Pressure washing is one way to rid your roof's drainage systems of debris that can clog openings and drain pipes.
 By running a strong stream of water through the gutters, much of the gunk will either fly out or be washed out.
 But the job doesn't stop here.
 You're still up on the ladder or the roof.

-Here are few gutter cleaning tips from pressure washing pros:
+Here are a few gutter cleaning tips from pressure washing pros:

 - Make sure the people around you know you'll be completing this task.